KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     expertise of the lab, or a collaborative brainstorming session, an additional team meeting can be scheduled.
--   Project-specific meetings: When launching a new project, we will schedule a dedicated meeting to discuss roles, procedures, and ensure everyone is on the same page.
+-   Project-specific meetings: When launching a new project, we will schedule a dedicated meeting to discuss roles and procedures and ensure everyone is on the same page.
 This helps ensure a smooth and coordinated start.
 -   Data-focused meetings: Complex data analysis or manuscript